Carol Zhao

+She turned professional in June 2016 and was Canada's top singles player from June 11, 2018, to July 23, 2018.

 Early life

-Zhao was born in Chongqing, China to Ping and Lily Zhao and started playing tennis at the age of five, with the encouragement of her grade school teacher.
+Zhao was born in Chongqing, China, to Ping and Lily Zhao and started playing tennis at the age of five, with the encouragement of her grade school teacher.
 At the age of seven, she and her family emigrated to Canada and settled in the city of Richmond Hill, Ontario.
 In September 2010, she relocated to Montreal to be part of the National Training Centre until August 2013.

 Tennis career

 2010–11

 In July 2010, Zhao won three straight junior singles tournaments at the G5 in Edmonton, G4 in Vancouver and G5 in Manitoba, respectively.
 She also won three junior doubles tournaments around that time.
 She reached the semifinals in doubles of the GB1 in Tulsa in October.
 In November, Zhao played her first professional quarterfinal at the $50k tournament in Toronto.

 In January 2011, Zhao reached the semifinals in doubles to back to back tournaments, the GA in Tlalnepantla and the G1 in San José.
 In March, she lost to Ashleigh Barty in the final of the G1 in Kuching.
 Zhao reached in June the second round of the French Open, her first junior Grand Slam tournament.
 She lost in the first round of the junior US Open in September.